mmckechney/SqlBuildManager/Docs/change_notes.md

 - *UPDATED:* Updated TFS source control to checkout only files as needed instead of checking out all of the scripts in an SBX
 - *UPDATED:* Policy icon updated to include warnings as well as alerts
 - *UPDATED:* Changed background color for "read-only" files to make it less obnoxious
-- *FIXED:* Case sentitivity issue when matching remote execution servers and target database servers
+- *FIXED:* Case sensitivity issue when matching remote execution servers and target database servers

 ### Version 8.8.1
 - *UPDATED:* Updated the TFS source control integration to play nicer with the Visual Studio status refresh